Smog-Eating Streets: The Concrete That Breathes

 It wants sunlight, yes…but not to grow.

-To clean.
+To help clean.

-To take something foul and invisible and turn it into something that won’t hurt us anymore.
+It wants sunlight to take something foul and invisible and turn it into something that won’t hurt us anymore.

 Why It Feels Like Hope in a City of Soot